DivergentClouds/tundra/readme.txt

 STO = 001 WW DRR // store R starting at memory[W]
 ADD = 010 WW DRR // set W to W+R (wrapping)
-CMP = 011 WW DRR // if W is greater than R (signed), ignore the next attempt to modify PC, the PC is mutable by default
+CMP = 011 WW DRR // if W is greater than R (signed), ignore the next attempt to modify the PC, otherwise, allow it
 SHF = 100 WW DRR // set W to W bitshifted by (R & 0xf) bits,
   if bit 4 of R is set, shift left, otherwise shift right, if bit 5 of R is set, perform a rotation rather than a shift,